CtrlK

 Specificity

-Lists multiple specific concrete actions: schema design, upsert patterns, status semantics, scheduled changes handling, and access gating.
-These are concrete, actionable capabilities rather than vague abstractions.
+Lists multiple specific concrete actions and concepts: schema design, upsert patterns, status semantics, scheduled changes, access gating, and webhook integration with Paddle.
+These are concrete, actionable capabilities.

 3 / 3